 Disadvantages of financing a funeral with personal loans

-- Requires at least fair credit.
-Only those with good to great credit will get the most competitive rates.
+- They usually require fair credit.
+Only those with good to excellent credit will get the most competitive rates.
 Applicants with bad credit might not get approved.

-- May not offer the lowest cost.
+- It may not offer the lowest cost.
 You may be able to pay for a funeral via another method that is less expensive.

-Weigh the pros and cons to find out if a funeral loan is the right solution for you.
+Weigh the pros and cons to find out if a funeral loan is the best option for you.
 Getting quotes can help you to determine if the cost justifies the benefit.

 Alternatives to funeral loans

-Before getting a loan to pay for a funeral, consider the other avenues that may be able to cover the costs.
+Before getting a loan to pay for a funeral, consider the alternatives.
 These include:

 - Life insurance: Did the individual have a life insurance policy?
 If so, the death benefit can cover the costs.